Everything you need to know about the London Marathon 2027:

 From comedians and politicians to celebrity chefs, the London Marathon has welcomed many celebrities over the years.

-This year's London Marathon will see stars from sport, TV and music take on the challenge.
-Sir Jason Kenny, Chris Mears and John Terry are among the sporting icons running for charity, while Romesh Ranganathan, Alexandra Burke and Joe Wicks lead the entertainment lineup.
-McFly’s Harry Judd and Outlander star Sam Heughan are also lacing up.
+In previous years, the London Marathon has seen stars from sport, TV and music take on the challenge.
+Sir Jason Kenny, Chris Mears and John Terry are among the sporting icons who have run for charity, while Romesh Ranganathan, Alexandra Burke and Joe Wicks lead the entertainment lineup.
+McFly’s Harry Judd and Outlander star Sam Heughan also laced up in 2025.
 Keep an eye out for familiar faces on race day!

-The 2026 TCS London Marathon ballot is scheduled to be open on the day of this year’s event (Sunday 27 April).
-Results will be announced later in the year.
+The 2028 TCS London Marathon ballot is usually scheduled to open during the 2027 event weekend, with results announced later in the year.

 Successful applicants are usually notified via email, but if you don't receive an email, you can check the London Marathon ballot results on the official website.